Bonial-International-GmbH/ingress-monitor-controller/README.md

   automatically.

-To make use of the admission webhook you have to start the controller with the `--enable-admission` flag to start the HTTP server for the webhook.
-This will also require to provide valid TLS certificate and private key via the the `--tls-cert-file` and `--tls-private-key-file` flags.
-The listen address of the admission controller can be configured via `--listen-addr` and defaults to `0.0.0.0:443`.
+To make use of the admission webhook you have to start the controller with the `--enable-admission` flag to start the HTTP server (listening on `:443`) for the webhook (at `/admit`).
+This will also require to provide valid TLS certificate and private key via the the `--tls-cert-dir` flag.
+The directory is expected to contain the files `tls.key` and `tls.crt`.

 You also need to create a `Service` and a `MutatingWebhookConfiguration` similar to this: